Tuesday, 25 February 2025

 • A CO2 gas cylinder with regulator and gas disconnect

-Once you've got this all setup, connect the beer line you wish to clean, onto the top carbonation cap (that has the dip tube attached)
+Connect the beer line you wish to clean onto the top carbonation cap (the one with the dip tube attached).

-Then, connect your CO2 gas onto the other carbonation cap and add pressure - you won't need alot, 5psi should be sufficient.
+Connect your CO2 gas to the other carbonation cap and add pressure.
+You won't need a lot—5 psi should be sufficient.
+Once fully assembled, it should look like the picture below.

 Easy beer line cleaning solution - fully assembled